SRA-SiliconValley/jalangi/README.md

   * Latest version of Node.js available at http://nodejs.org/.
 We have tested Jalangi with Node v0.8.22 and v0.10.3.
   * Sun's JDK 1.6 or higher.
 We have tested Jalangi with Java 1.6.0_43.
   * Command-line git.
-  * libgmp (http://gmplib.org/) is required vy cvc3.
+  * libgmp (http://gmplib.org/) is required by cvc3.
 Concolic testing uses cvc3 and automaton.jar for constraint solving.
 The installation script checks if cvc3 and automaton.jar are installed properly.

 ### Installation